 Horseradish schmear: 1/4 cup plain Greek yogurt + 1 teaspoon horseradish

 P.S.
-Want more tips and recipes?
+Want more healthy diet tips and recipes?
 Sign up for my newsletter here!

 Everything Seasoning Recipe

 Sesame seeds, poppy seeds, onion, garlic and salt are crunchy flavor boosters to baked potatoes, hummus, scrambled or hard-cooked eggs, sandwiches, plain yogurt, popcorn, sliced cucumbers or tomatoes or avocado toast.

 - Prep Time: 10 minutes

 - Cuisine: American